keatonconrad/BuyBot/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `ps5bot-*`), install it to your project using `npm install --save-dev ps5bot-PLUGINNAME`, and ps5bot will pick it up automatically.
+To load a particular plugin (which has to start with `buybot-*`), install it to your project using `npm install --save-dev buybot-PLUGINNAME`, and BuyBot will pick it up automatically.